jeromeetienne/AR.js/three.js/examples/multimarker-custom/README.md

 - When the learning process is considered done, output a file containing a description of this multi-marker

 # Motivation

-	there was too many bugs in artoolkit
+- tl;dr; there was too many bugs in artoolkit
 - issue in the file parsing - TODO get github issue
 - in jsartoolkit5, it has several issue in the multimarker file loading.
 It is impossible to use twice the same marker filename.